mansi-guptaa/Digital-Music-Store-Analysis/README.md

 ## Dataset

-The dataset for this project is a fictional music store database, which includes the following tables:
+The dataset for this project is a music store database, which includes the following tables:

 customers: Information about the customers.
 invoices: Details of the invoices issued.